 Boston Tuition-Free Community College (TFCC)

 Massasoit Community College is pleased to announce that we are a partner college in the Tuition-Free Community College (TFCC) Plan.
-The TFCC plan pays for up to three years of tuition and fees for Boston residents — regardless of their age, income, or immigration status — who are pursuing an associate degree.
+The TFCC plan pays for up to three years of tuition and fees for Boston residents — regardless of their age, income, or immigration status (excluding F1 visa holders) — who are pursuing an associate degree or select certificate programs.

 For more information about the TFCC plan, contact Dr. Carine Sauvignon at firstname.lastname@example.org .